RBAC vs CBAC: Key Differences, Benefits, and Which One Your Business Needs

 Basis of Comparison Role-Based Access Control (RBAC) Context-Based Access Control (CBAC)

 Definition Access is granted based on a user’s predefined role within the organization.
-Access is granted based on real-time context, including location, device, time, and risk level.
+Access and data exposure decisions are based on the sensitivity and business context of information being requested within AI workflows.

 Access Decision Factor User’s job role Role + contextual factors like IP address, device health, and login time